Cheshire $\theta$ terms, Aharonov-Bohm effects, and axions

 \item AB-like phases for $U(1)$ global vortices have been discussed in many different contexts in e.g.~Refs.~\cite{Alford:1988sj,March-Russell:1991koo,Davis:1993jz,Chatterjee:2015lbf,Chatterjee:2019zwx,Alford:2018mqj,Cherman:2018jir,Cherman:2020hbe,Cherman:2021jmj,Hayashi:2023sas,Cherman:2024exo}.
 Can some of them be related to our EFT parameter $\hat{\theta}$? \item In some situations, Cheshire $\hat{\theta}$ parameters become quantized.
 Can EFTs with distinct quantized values of $\hat{\theta}$ parameters describe distinct phases of matter? \end{itemize} We hope that some of these questions can be answered in the future.

-We thank Haipeng An, Jason L. Evans, Tony Gherghetta, Maxim Pospelov, Yuya Tanizaki, and Arkady Vainshtein for helpful comments.
-We are especially grateful to Seth Koren for suggesting that we think about friction on axion strings, and to Edward Hardy, Zohar Komargodski, and Tony Gherghetta for comments on a draft.
+We thank Haipeng An, Jason L. Evans, Tony Gherghetta, Maxim Pospelov, Yuya Tanizaki, Arkady Vainshtein, and Uwe-Jens Wiese for helpful comments.
+We are especially grateful to Seth Koren for suggesting that we think about friction on axion strings, and to Edward Hardy, Zohar Komargodski, Zhen Liu, and Tony Gherghetta for comments on a draft.
 This work was supported by the Simons Foundation award number 994302 (A. C., S. C.), by the National Science Foundation Graduate Research Fellowship under Grant No. 1842400 (M. N.), and in part by DOE grant DE-SC0011842 at the University of Minnesota (G. C.).